MrPerry365/readme-generator-pro/README.md

 node, npm inquirer

 ## Usage
-saves you time while keeping the README.md files for your pojects consistant
+saves you time while keeping the README.md files for your projects consistent

 ## Contributors
 no